MicrosoftDocs/powerapps-docs/powerapps-docs/teams/create-apps-overview.md

 ## Licensing requirements

 The ability to create apps within Microsoft Teams will be available as part of select Microsoft 365 subscriptions.
-For detailed information, see [Licensing and restrictions](/power-platform/admin/about-teams-environment#licensing-and-restrictions) in the Power Platform admin guide
+For detailed information, see [Licensing and restrictions](/power-platform/admin/about-teams-environment#licensing-and-restrictions) in the Power Platform admin guide.

 ## Get started with creating apps in Teams